gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 Using a security protocol in the SCTP DTLS chunk might lower the privacy properties of the security protocol as the SCTP Verification Tag is an unique identifier for the association.

+## AEAD Limit Considerations

+Section 4.5.3 of {{RFC9147}} defines limits on the number of records q that can be protected using the same key as well as limits on the number of received packets v that fail authentication with each key.
+To adhere to these limits the key management function can periodically poll the DTLS protection operation function to see when a limit have been reached or is closed to being reached.
+Instead of periodic polling, a callback can be used.

 ## Downgrade Attacks {#Downgrade-Attacks}